 - Use the soap nozzle to lather up vehicles, boats, bicycles, and patio furniture.

-To use the WORX pressure washer, you just plug in the electric cord to a power source and screw your water hose into the machine.
-When you are ready to start using the pressure washer, turn on the water source and then turn on the motor.
+To use the WORX pressure washer, you just plug in the electric cord to a power outlet.
+Then screw your water hose into the machine hookup which is on the left side of the cart to the left of the WORX logo.
+When you are ready to start using the pressure washer, turn the garden hose water spigot on and then turn on the motor.

 WORX Electric Pressure Washer Review Results With Before And After Photos